 - The current directors of the Family International are Peter Amsterdam and Maria Fontaine.

 The directors of TFI are responsible to:

 - Provide general counsel and spiritual guidance to the membership of the Family International.

 - Promote the mission, goals, values, and policy of the Family International as they relate to the organization, and make subsequent changes to the Charter of the Family International and its supporting documents as necessary.

 - Determine the services provided by the Family International.

-- Define, establish, or discontinue, as may be necessary, TFI Service departments, council bodies, portfolios and positions.
+- Define, establish, or discontinue, as may be necessary, TFI Service departments and services.

-TFI Services will manage the tithes and gifts sent to the Family International to support publications, services, and structure; for projects or investments that further the mission of the Family International; and to assist mission projects and members.
+- Manage the tithes and gifts sent to the Family International to support publications, services, and structure, and to assist mission projects and members.

 IV: Mission Works of TFI Members

 The Family International (TFI) is an international Christian community committed to sharing the message of God’s love with people around the globe.
 We seek to bring hope and spiritual renewal through the unconditional love of Jesus Christ that knows no borders or boundaries of race, creed, or social status.
 We strive to make a difference in our world by offering spiritual solutions for the challenges of life and translating God’s love into actions that manifest kindness and compassion and improve the lives of others.
 (Mission Statement of the Family International)